Fair-Exchange/Safecoin/docs/src/transaction_fees.md

 ## Prioritization fee

-Recently, Solana has introduced an optional fee called the "_[prioritization fee](./terminology.md#prioritization-fee)_".
+Recently, Safecoin has introduced an optional fee called the "_[prioritization fee](./terminology.md#prioritization-fee)_".
 This additional fee can be paid to help boost how a transaction is prioritized against others, resulting in faster transaction execution times.

 The prioritization fee is calculated by multiplying the requested maximum _compute units_ by the compute-unit price (specified in increments of 0.000001 lamports per compute unit) rounded up to the nearest lamport.